Review: Protea Hotel, Chipata, Zambia

 The Westin Hotel

-Since we had access to all the amenities of the Westin, we would have breakfast and make our way there for the majority of the day.
+Since we had access to all the amenities of the Westin, we would have breakfast and make our way there for most of the day.

 SStoWestin